g-e-g-e-r-s-o-n/Todo-App/README.md

     Now you can download and install composer and run laravel project.

-* #### For linux just install web server, php, mariaDB, composer, then verify these instlation and you can setup an run laravel project.
+* #### For linux just install web server, php, mariaDB, composer, then verify these installation and you can setup and run laravel project.

 #### Now just download/clone backand project and follow next steps.